actarian/vscode-glsl-canvas/src/snippets/snippets.md

 # Glsl Snippets

-This snippets collection is built with intention to help to understand 2D and 3D WebGL shader programming.
+This snippets collection is built with intention to help understand 2D and 3D WebGL shader programming.
 Start typing `glsl.` and select your snippet.

 ## Animation